There’s more than one ingredient in a better-than-average cup of coffee.

 - Bagged

-Locals and visitors aren’t subject to the immediate and drastic markup when the processed coffee beans leave Panama’s borders and spread thinly worldwide.
+Locals and visitors aren't subject to the immediate and drastic markup when the processed coffee beans leave Panama's borders and spread thinly around the world.

-Take care to notice the unique spelling of Gesha that Panama plantations use to distinguish their product from other nations.
-It’s the hallmark of top quality.
+Take care to note the unique spelling of Gesha that Panama plantations use to distinguish their product from that of other nations.
+It's the hallmark of top quality.

 What other producers harvest Geisha coffee around the world?

-An explosion of global interest has resulted in growers everywhere wanting to cash in on the phenomena of Geisha coffee.
+An explosion of global interest has led growers everywhere to want to capitalize on the phenomenon of Geisha coffee.

 The different soil, elevation, and climate factors have contributed to an expansion of premium flavor profiles.

-Bolivia, Costa Rica, and certainly Geisha’s native Ethiopia have contributed stunning examples carrying fantastic aromas.
+Bolivia, Costa Rica, and certainly Ethiopia, Geisha's native country, have contributed stunning examples with fantastic aromas.

 Sweet floral to caramel notes distinguish many Central American Geishas, while African crops feature honey notes and more exotic herbal flavors.